 Another issue comes from the lack of a history of electrical work.
 If you buy an older home, there’s a good chance that a former owner did some electrical work themselves.
-DIY electric jobs are dangerous and may not be in compliance with current safety codes.
-Even if the work was compliant decades ago, it might not be in accordance with today’s standards.
+DIY electric jobs are dangerous and may not comply with current safety codes.
+Even if the work was compliant decades ago, it might not be by today’s standards.
 The DIY job could result in a fire.

 Sometimes, increased electrical needs cause your panel to fail before its expected time.
 If you’ve added a new room to your home or have new major appliances, it might be time to upgrade your panel.